-Conrad Tao has appeared worldwide as a pianist and composer, and he has been dubbed a musician of “probing intellect and open-hearted vision” by The New York Times, a “thoughtful and mature composer” by NPR and “ferociously talented” by TimeOut New York.
-In June of 2011 the White House Commission on Presidential Scholars and the Department of Education named Mr. Tao a Presidential Scholar in the Arts, and the National Foundation for Advancement in the Arts awarded him a YoungArts gold medal in music.
+Conrad Tao has appeared worldwide as a pianist and composer, and has been dubbed a musician of “probing intellect and open-hearted vision” by The New York Times, a “thoughtful and mature composer” by NPR and “ferociously talented” by Time Out New York.
+In June 2011 the White House Commission on Presidential Scholars and the Department of Education named Mr. Tao a Presidential Scholar in the Arts, and the National Foundation for Advancement in the Arts awarded him a YoungArts gold medal in music.
 Later that year, Mr. Tao was named a Gilmore Young Artist, an honor awarded every two years highlighting the most promising American pianists of the new generation.
-In May of 2012 he was awarded the prestigious Avery Fisher Career Grant, and in 2018 was named a Lincoln Center Emerging Artist.
+In May 2012 he was awarded the prestigious Avery Fisher Career Grant, and in 2018 was named a Lincoln Center Emerging Artist.

-In June of 2013, Mr. Tao kicked off the inaugural UNPLAY Festival at the powerHouse Arena in Brooklyn, which he curated and produced.
-The festival, designated a “critics’ pick” by TimeOut New York and hailed by the The New York Times for its “clever organization” and “endlessly engaging” performances, featured Mr. Tao with guest artists performing a wide variety of new works.
-Across three nights encompassing electroacoustic music, performance art, youth ensembles and much more, UNPLAY explored the fleeting ephemera of the Internet, the possibility of a twenty-first century canon and music’s role in social activism and critique.
-That month, Mr. Tao, a Warner Classics recording artist, also released Voyages, his first full-length recording for the label, declared a “spiky debut” by The New Yorker’s Alex Ross.
+In June 2013 Mr. Tao kicked off the inaugural UNPLAY Festival at the powerHouse Arena in Brooklyn, which he curated and produced.
+The festival, designated a “critics’ pick” by Time Out New York and hailed by The New York Times for its “clever organization” and “endlessly engaging” performances, featured Mr. Tao with guest artists performing a wide variety of new works.
+Across three nights encompassing electroacoustic music, performance art, youth ensembles and much more, UNPLAY explored the fleeting ephemera of the Internet, the possibility of a 21st-century canon and music’s role in social activism and critique.
+That month, Mr. Tao, a Warner Classics recording artist, also released Voyages, his first full-length for the label, declared a “spiky debut” by The New Yorker’s Alex Ross.
 Of the album, NPR wrote: “Tao proves himself to be a musician of deep intellectual and emotional means – as the thoughtful programming on this album…proclaims.”
-His next album, Pictures, which slots works by David Lang, Toru Takemitsu, Elliot Carter and Mr. Tao himself alongside Mussorgsky’s familiar and beloved Pictures at an Exhibition, was hailed by The New York Times as “a fascinating album [by] a thoughtful artist and dynamic performer…played with enormous imagination, color and command.”
+His next album, Pictures, which slots works by David Lang, Toru Takemitsu, Elliott Carter and Mr. Tao himself alongside Mussorgsky’s familiar and beloved Pictures at an Exhibition, was hailed by The New York Times as “a fascinating album [by] a thoughtful artist and dynamic performer…played with enormous imagination, color and command.”